ASU-EGR304-2025-F-204/ASU-EGR304-2025-F-204.github.io/docs/Appendix/App-Team-Org.md

 5. Foster a collaborative and respectful team culture where every member feels supported, accountable, and empowered to contribute ideas.

-## Product Mission Statement

-Our mission is to design and deliver a reliable embedded system that consistently demonstrates satisfactory performance under real-world conditions.
-We aim to achieve this through clear and proactive communication, and leveraging each team member’s strengths to balance responsibilities.
-By producing professional, industry-standard documentation and well-structured code, we ensure the system’s long-term maintainability and usability.
-Above all, we are committed to creating a collaborative and respectful team culture where every member is eexpected to contribute, ensuring that the product embodies both technical excellence and the vision of our team.

 ## Communication Channels

 _**Appendix Table 1**: Team Member Communication Modes_